jamesjohnmcguire/GoogleApiAuthorizerNet/README.md

 #### Library and API usage:

+#### Unit Tests
+Actually, more accurate would be to call them automated tests.
+In any case, in order to have the tests succeed, you need to set an environment variable to a directory containing test files.
+The environment variable is: GOOGLEAPIAUTHORIZER_TEST_DIRECTORY

+This test directory should contain three files of the following: credentials.json
+ServiceAccount.json
+tokens.json

+These are the authorization files provided by your Google project.

 ## Contributing

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".